ccamara/carloscamara-hugo/content/en/publication/2018-comunes-urbanos-lecciones-desde-barcelona/index.en.md

 +++
 title = "Urban Commons: Lessons from Barcelona at the Beginning of 21st Century.
-A  Una propuesta de caracterización desde la praxis" date = 2018-01-30T17:13:02+01:00 draft = false
+A characterization proposal from the praxis" date = 2018-01-30T17:13:02+01:00 draft = false